jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Antagonists**: People who selfishly defend their wealth, power, and prestige atop a hierarchy.
 Antagonists manage companies or institutions based on dated technologies and think that working on the frontline is beneath them.
 They work to control the rulebook, so they use it to keep new tools from the hands of Main Street.
 We don't often individually identify them.
 I coined the term "Darth Blockbuster" so we can.

 **Extras**: Everybody in the middle of a battle between antagonists and protagonists.
 Because they have no direct loyalty to either side, extras can pick winners and losers.
 Usually, extras are in the middle class, not so poor as to be desperate, but not so powerful that they want to keep the world the same.
-Sadly, extras don't realize their power.
+Sadly, extras don't realize their power and often refuse to acknowledge they're even in a civilization.
 When they do, they become player gods.
 If they don't, the game of civilization turns into a story they merely watch.
 Extras blame phantom ideologies for their real-life problems.

 **The Death Star**: The rulebook when it's controlled by Darth Blockbuster.
 Today it exists inside countless regulations, agreements, manuals, contracts, and laws that prevent new levers of power being used by Main Street.
 Today, the Death Star works to keep the Industrial Age alive.